MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 To define customized Workspaces navigation behavior, you must first describe the set of URL patterns to which the behavior will apply.
 You can list these patterns using either the `url_patterns` property, the `url_regex_patterns` property, or both properties.

--`url_patterns`: The format used for the `url_patterns` property is described in [Filter format for URL list-based policies](/DeployEdge/edge-learnmmore-url-list-filter%20format).
+- `url_patterns`: The format used for the `url_patterns` property is described in [Filter format for URL list-based policies](/DeployEdge/edge-learnmmore-url-list-filter%20format).
 - `url_regex_patterns`: When using the `url_patterns` property isn't expressive enough, you can use general regular expressions in the `url_regex_patterns` property.
 Rules for using regular expressions are given in [Regular Expression 2 (re2.h) syntax](/DeployEdge/edge-learnmore-regex).

 ### Navigation options